“The Great Commission”

 David A. Shirey

 And here’s the best one of all: When they saw Jesus, “they worshiped him; but some doubted” (Matthew 28:17).
 What’s up with that?
 Even after standing face-to-face with him “some doubted?”
 Unlike John’s Gospel where Thomas doubted until Jesus stood before him and then he believed, in Matthew’s Gospel “some doubted” even after they saw him.
 But they worshiped him, too?
 I learned this week the word translated some is not found in the original Greek.
 The Greek text can literally be read: “They worshipped him and doubted.”
 So why is “They worshipped him and some doubted” in most English translations?
 Apparently, Matthew uses a grammatical construction that could mean the word some is implied.
 But in the seventeen other instances Matthew uses it no translators ever think the word some is implied in those places.
 So why here?
 One pastor, Mark Allan Powell, says he asked a Bible translator that very question one time and the guy said, "The verse wouldn't make sense otherwise.
 No one can worship and doubt at the same time" Whereupon Powell says, “I invited him to visit [my church].
-We do it all the time.[2]”
+We do it all the time.[2]

-How refreshingly honest!
-It’s possible to have doubts and still worship.
-To have unresolved questions and still sing hymns of praise.
-To be confident about some things and not so sure about others.
+Frederick Buechner wrote: “Doubt is the ants in the pants of faith.
+Doubt keeps faith awake and moving.”
 Someone said the opposite of faith is not doubt, it’s certitude.
-And Mark Allen Powell notes that the one group of folks in the Bible who have no doubts are the Pharisees.
+Mark Allen Powell notes the one group of folks in the Bible who have no doubts are the Pharisees.
 He says, “They are always certain about everything…It never occurs to them that they might have overlooked something or misunderstood something.
 As a result, they are often wrong, but they are never in doubt.”
 Often wrong, but never in doubt.
 I know people who are often wrong, but never in doubt that they’re right!
+By contrast, disciples of the risen Lord Jesus Christ worship and doubt at the same time.

 A) Scold and shame them?